EDEC 160 Social Justice in Childhood and Adolescence

-As a student in this FLC, you enroll in the year-long course called EDEC 160 Social Justice in Childhood and Adolescence.
+As a student in this FLC, you enroll in the year-long course called EDEC 160 Questions of Equity in Childhood and Adolescence.
 You will join a community of students who share your interest in understanding the different forces that affect a child’s life and who are passionate about finding ways to support children and families who face significant barriers to success.
 With your new colleagues, you will further your critical thinking skills and diversity awareness through critical analysis of multicultural children’s and young adult literature and through the close examination of social justice case studies.

 This FLC is open to all First-Year Students.
 Students who pass both semesters with a grade of C- or better will receive GE credit in Areas A1 and A3, plus 4 units of elective credit.
 Students who pass only one semester with a grade of C- or better will receive elective credit only.
 Students must enroll concurrently in UNIV 102 during the fall semester; successful completion of UNIV 102 confers one additional unit of elective credit.

 How do I know that the Social Justice FLC is right for me?

 - If you wish to join a community of students who are passionate about making the world a better place for all children and families

 - If you are considering any career working with children and families (such as teaching, family-focused social work or counseling, juvenile justice, developmental therapist, behavior analyst, children’s librarian, etc.)

 - If you want to further your critical thinking and advocacy skills in a small and supportive community

 For additional information on the Freshman Learning Community, please contact Chiara Bacigalupa, firstname.lastname@example.org.